Michigan funeral service to be held for dogs in kennel fire

 - After going to class without a bra, Florida student is told to cover her nipples

-Lake Orion-based Paw Pods has donated urns and burial containers for the dogs.
+Lake Orion-based Paw Pods donated urns and burial containers for the dogs.

+The fire occurred while many area schools began spring break and families traveled out of town.
+The kennel was full when co-owner Janet Rehfus awoke at around 4:40 a.m. at her home near the kennel property.
+Rehfus noticed a glow from the fire and immediately called the fire department, but first responders couldn’t rescue the pets in time.

+The kennel was engulfed in flames when the firefighters arrived, according to Brian Michelli, public safety director for Fruitport Township.